Heat pumps in older homes

 Older homes present specific challenges for heat pumps, but they're far from impossible.
 With the right preparation — and government grants to fund it — Victorian, Edwardian, and pre-war properties can benefit from modern heat pump technology.

-Grants Fund the Preparation
+Grants fund the preparation

-ECO4 can fund insulation improvements, and the BUS provides £7,500 towards the heat pump itself.
+GBIS and the Warm Homes: Local Grant can fund insulation improvements, and the BUS provides £7,500 towards the heat pump itself.

-See the Challenges →
+See the challenges →

 Pre-1940

-Important Notice
+Important notice

 Every older property is unique.
 This guide covers general considerations, but your home needs a professional survey by an MCS-certified installer who understands retrofit work.
 We are not heating engineers or surveyors.

-Solid Walls
+Solid walls

 Pre-1920s homes typically have solid walls without cavity for insulation.
 Heat loss through uninsulated solid walls is significant.